 Michael Criss is an associate professor of human development at Oklahoma State University.
-He typically teaches the undergraduate courses about lifespan development, adolescent development and parenting and a graduate course about behavior problems.
+He typically teaches the undergraduate courses about lifespan development, adolescent development, and parenting and a graduate course about behavior problems.

 His research area primarily focuses on developmental psychopathology, particularly the development of antisocial behavior during middle childhood and adolescence.
-Criss also focuses on developmental change in parenting and parent-child relationship quality and factors that are related to such change.
-Some of his recent studies examined positive peer relationships as protective factors for at-risk children, predictors and outcome of parenting during adolescence and predictors and outcomes of emotion regulation during adolescence in high-risk, low-income families.
+Criss also focuses on the developmental change in parenting and parent-child relationship quality and factors that are related to such change.
+Some of his recent studies examined positive peer relationships as protective factors for at-risk children, predictors and outcome of parenting during adolescence, and predictors and outcomes of emotion regulation during adolescence in high-risk, low-income families.

 Ph.D. in Human Development and Family Studies, Auburn University, 2012